JenanBayati-QM/JenanBayati-QM.github.io/index.md

 # Day 3 (01.08.23)

-Today I continued to analyse the observation sheets and chose to do the charts about:
+<b>Today</b> I continued to analyse the observation sheets and chose to do the charts about:

 1. How many minute does different ages spend on an exhibition